CloudLabsAI-Azure/Azure-Well-Architected-Framework/04-Exercise-4-Reliability.md

 3. From the left pane, select **Disaster recovery (1)** present under _Operations_.
 Then select a **Target region (2)** from the drop-down and click on **Review + Start Replication (3)**.

    ![](./media/reliability-01.png)

+  > **Note:** Make sure that the VM is in running state before replicating.
+If not, please start the VM.

 4. Review the details and click on **Start replication**.